 Associate Commissioner for Fiscal Administration

-Acting Chief of Staff
+Chief of Staff

-Henry “Hank” Rosen joined the Office of Addiction Services and Supports (OASAS) in 2023 and serves as Acting Chief of Staff.
+Henry “Hank” Rosen joined the Office of Addiction Services and Supports (OASAS) in 2023 and serves as Chief of Staff.
 In this capacity, he supports staff and leadership in the design and implementation of prevention, treatment, harm reduction, and recovery initiatives that seek to redress health disparities and improve outcomes and for people and communities affected by substance use and addiction.

 Hank brings broad knowledge of public policy and public health to OASAS.
-Prior to his appointment, he served as Director of the Office of the Executive Deputy Commissioner for Mental Hygiene in the New York City Health Department, where he supported and led a range of initiatives spanning: rapid responses to public health crises; press and communications; government affairs and advocacy; policy analysis and development; fundraising for new initiatives; racial justice and health equity initiatives; and other operations and management functions.
+Prior to his appointment, he served as Director of the Office of the Executive Deputy Commissioner for Mental Hygiene in the New York City Health Department, where he supported and led a range of initiatives spanning rapid responses to public health crises; press and communications; government affairs and advocacy; policy analysis and development; fundraising for new initiatives; racial justice and health equity initiatives; and other operations and management functions.
 Hank has also worked as a health policy consultant supporting states design and implement Medicaid reform initiatives, and as spent several years working across the U.S. with community organizations and state and local government leaders on criminal-legal system reform initiatives.